All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Clark Howard Inc.

 3. You Can Preserve Your Credit Limit

-Navigating things like employment uncertainty during a pandemic can increase the need for access to a line of credit.
+Life situations can happen.
+Things like employment uncertainty can increase the need for access to a line of credit.

 If you opt to downgrade your credit card rather than cancel it, you should be able to keep at least some of your available credit limit.
-Access to this could prove important until the economy stabilizes.
+Access to this could prove important until the life situation you encounter stabilizes.

 3 Things to Consider Before Downgrading Your Credit Card